quasarframework/quasar-framework.org/source/components/uploader.md

     uploadFactory (file, updateProgress) {
       // "file" is an Object containing file's props, including content

-      // for updating progress (as 0-100 number), we need to call:
+      // for updating progress (as 0-1 number), we need to call:
-      // updateProgress (percentage)
+      // updateProgress (progress)

       // we need to return a Promise
       // (resolves when upload is done, rejects when there's an error)